WelingtonMonteiro/mongoose-history-trace/README.md

 ```

 #### - addCollectionPaths
-You can add new paths in collection history trace logs, for example:
+You can add new paths in collection history trace logs, example:

 ```javascript
 const options = { addCollectionPaths:[